 Clustering is unpredictable.
 In 2026, Ching Ming collides with Easter to create a five-day block (3–7 April).
 In 2027, Easter falls in March and Ching Ming stands alone.
 The cluster effect reshuffles every year.

 Substitution cascades.
-When a lunar holiday falls on Sunday, the substitute pushes into the following week — and can bump other holidays further along.
-In 2026, the Ching Ming substitute on Monday 6 April forces Easter Monday's designation to Tuesday 7 April.
+When a movable holiday falls on Sunday, the substitute can push into the following week and collide with another holiday.
+In 2026, the day following Ching Ming is Monday 6 April, which coincides with Easter Monday, so Tuesday 7 April is gazetted as the day following Easter Monday.

 Gazetted dates vs planning dates: know the difference